-Out of all the places I visited on my 2 week Alberta itinerary this winter cruising around in Jasper National Park was my favorite.
+Jasper National Park was one of my favorite places to visit on my 2-week Alberta itinerary in winter.
 The little town of Jasper is beautifully located in the National Park and a true paradise in winter for those who are looking for adventurous things to do.
 Whether you are looking to go hiking, spotting wildlife, skiing, canyoneering... you can find it in Jasper in winter.

 Find also a complete guide for Edmonton in winter on my blog.
 This is where I started my road trip around Alberta.
 Want to stay connected to the internet?
 Buy a local sim card.
 Click here for the best Canada sim cards for tourists.